XLmT09/SingleAndMultiAgent/diary.md

+### Week 18
+<ins>**New Algorithm**</ins>
+- Implementation of the minimax algorithm has begun.
+Although many issues arose, I had to fix them this week.
+The algorithm is incomplete as there are still many bugs.
+- **This minimax algorithm is not complete.**

+<ins>**CLI Logic**</ins>
+- The user now has the option to use the minimax algorithm.
+If the minimax algorithm is passed with no enemy count, it will throw an error.

 ### Week 17
 <ins>**Updates on Algorithm**</ins>
 - When the agent encounters an enemy which is at most 3 blocks away, it will move away and re-calculate a new path to the diamond.